For a complete and up to date academic publication list, please consult my Google Scholar page.

 Click to see a short summary in English

+In this opinion piece, I cast doubt on the reliability of the inequality estimates in the UBS global wealth report for Belgium.
 I shortly explain the issues with wealth survey methods and possible corrections, and go on to argue that for Belgium more reliable estimates are available.